helgi/deis/contrib/aws-production/README.md

 The following steps should be done inside the `vpc` directory:

+Run `pip install --upgrade -r requirements.txt' to get the aws cli and the crypto python library

 Copy `vpc.parameters.json.example` to `vpc.parameters.json` and change any parameters needed. `KeyPair` is essential as it tells CloudFormation what AWS SSH Key to use but can also be used to change the instance sizes

 If you need to generate a new ssh key then simply run